BernhardtW/BernhardtW/README.md

 - 👋 Hi, I’m @BernhardtW
 - 👀 I’m interested in Python Language program
 - 🌱 I’m currently learning Artificial Intelligence
-- 💞️ I’m looking to collaborate on projects for assignments
+- 💞️ I’m looking to collaborate on projects or tasks with the intention of learning pyhton language
 - 📫 How to reach me - wolfbernhardt@yahoo.co.uk

 <!---